nilsbw/dmbook-setup/README.md

 ## Data

 This repository also contains the necessary data files for the code and exercises presented in the book.
+Data files are organized by chapter (`ch04` etc).
+For each chapter, the references to the datasets are provided in the `REFERENCES.md` file.

 The data preparation is documented in `prepare-data.R`.
 The script downloads each external dataset to a subfolder under the `raw` directory, applies the necessary modifications and copies the final files to one of the data subdirectories (`ch04` etc).